dionmunk/vscode-notes/README.md

 A markdown focused notes extension for Visual Studio Code that takes inspiration from Notational Velocity.

+## Features

+Notes utilizes a decentralized method for taking notes.
+Notes are stored in a single location (directory) located anywhere you'd like.
+Notes are written in Markdown and are stored as **.md** files within the Notes storage directory.

+The extension can be accessed using the Command Pallet (CMD+Shift+P or CTRL+Shift+P) and typing `Notes`.

 ## Getting Started

 1. Open the Command Pallet (CMD+Shift+P or CTRL+Shift+P) and execute `Notes: Select location to store notes` to be prompted for a location to store your note (markdown **.md**) files.
 2. After you've selected a location to store your notes you can create notes by going to the Command Pallet and selecting `Notes: Create new note`.
 3. To view and filter the list of notes that you already have you can go to the Command Pallet and select `Notes: list all notes`.

-## Usage

-The extension can be accessed using the Command Pallet (CMD+Shift+P or CTRL+Shift+P) and typing `Notes`.

-## Commands

-Prefix: `Notes:`

-- Set location to store notes
-- Create new note
-- List all notes

-## Settings
+## Extension Settings

 This extension contributes the following settings:

-- `Notes.notesFolder`: location where notes will be stores
+* `Notes.notesFolder`: location where notes will be stores

 ## License